 Why Medical Marijuana Testing Is Necessary

 It all comes down to quality.
 Even if you always get your supply from the same grower, you still need to test every batch.
 Why?
 Cannabis is a crop much the same way as corn or tomatoes.
 Depending on harvesting conditions, the yield may not be the same even if the growers do their best to adhere to the same cultivation method.
-Too many variables are in play that can affect strain quality.
+Too many variables are in play that can affect cultivars quality.

 Furthermore, medical marijuana was only recently legalized in November 2016 with the passing of bill SB 8A signed by Florida Governor Rick Scott.
 Medical marijuana in the Sunshine State is still in its infancy, and many doctors and MMTCs are still learning which strains, concentrations, and dosages are ideal for individual patients.

 Since MMTCs can never be certain of what’s in a strain in their latest batch, they need to submit it for analysis.
 Unless the supplier can submit proof with a certificate of analysis, it’s not enough to just take the supplier’s word for it.
 MMTCs can be found legally liable if patients use cannabis products found to contain high levels of toxins.

 Aside from testing for pesticides and other impurities, lab analyses are also performed to detect traces of the cannabinoid THC.
 Under Florida law, some medical users may only use forms of cannabis with THC traces below the legal 0.3% limit.
 Even in small amounts, the psychoactive cannabinoid compound can cause adverse effects among sensitive users.

 Is Medical Marijuana Quality Testing Mandated by Law?